outdreamer/build-a-cure-1/docs/tasks/to_do.md

     - find compound with function = "refolds DNA" https://medicalxpress.com/news/2019-12-common-insulin-pathway-cancer-diabetes.html

+  - program to identify optimal use cases
+  - program to delegate optimized use cases to tools optimized for them (languages better at one task than another)

 # ML
   - the full data set should have numerical categories indicating condition(s) treated in the output label so it can be separated into sub-sets by condition treated